 The design of the overall planning process is also important.
 Many organizations follow a regimented, one-way stepwise process when they do strategic planning.
 Often, the process starts with some kind of situation analysis, and then proceeds to setting goals, designing initiatives, and planning implementation.
 This is followed by a long phase of strategy execution.
 It’s a “point, close-your-eyes, and shoot” formula that seldom leads to breakthrough strategies.
 There are often no real validation steps in the planning phase, no plan B’s, or even future decision points.
 The focus is on reaching maximum closure and forcing alignment around a single path forward.
 I’ve seen strategic plans created via these kinds of processes rendered useless within weeks of completion by a single, unexpected change in the marketplace.
 Often, they required months of effort and hundreds of hours of senior management time to create.

-Here are five breakthrough tips for the next time you’re launching into strategic planning mode:
+Here are five breakthrough strategic planning best practices to keep in mind the next time you’re launching into strat planning mode:

 1. Rethink what it means to be “done” with the strategic plan.

 In many organizations, strategic planning is approached as a task with a single deliverable at the end.
 There is a wealth of management literature about how startups find their way by continuously running experiments and refining their approach to the marketplace.
 Much of that insight is directly relevant to strategic planning in large, established organizations.
 Aim for a strategic plan that’s less about hard-wiring and up-front decisions—and more about defining a set of experiments that you’ll run, identifying multiple potential paths forward, and specifying the trigger-points that will tee up future decisions and actions at appropriate times.

 2. Don’t ever let yourself say “we’re past that step.”